arnewitt/arnewitt/README.md

 ### Hello there ☕

-I am a Data Engineer at Accenture with great interest in Data Platform Architecture and Data Science.
+I am a Data Engineer with great interest in Data Platform Architecture and Data Science.